robert/robert.github.com/_posts/2025-05-14-minor-miner.md

 (and so on for 1,471,126,721 more questions)
 ```

 Some Associates were initially concerned that their Computation Partners might balk at such ambitious workloads, despite all the knowledge and hands-on-experience and so on that it would give them.
-They worried that some Partners might cheat and use computer programs to do their hashing homework for them.
+They worried that some Partners might cheat and use specialized mining software to do their hashing homework for them.
 Fortunately we were able to use spreadsheets and a lot of winking to help most of them realise that this might not actually be a problem.

 > MinorMiner would like to make it clear that we do not in any way condone cheating.
-Use of our "Hashing Homework Answer Submission" APIs and their associated SDKs is strictly prohibited.
+Use of our Homework Submission APIs and their associated SDKs is strictly prohibited.

-In short - yes, we are going to be fast enough.
+So in short - yes, we are going to be fast enough.
 Through parallelisation, curriculum optimisation, and teacher incentive alignment, we believe that we are extremely well-positioned to speed up and scale massively in the coming years.
 Then what?

 ## From Bitcoin to AI

 After we've perfected the bitcoin use-case, we'll pivot straight to AI.
 We're already extending CUDAAAAGH with pytorch bindings that will allow users to run their training and inference code using our unique computing platform.
-Children don't know matrix algebra, but matrix algebra is just addition and multiplication wrapped up in funny symbols.
+Most children don't know much matrix algebra, but matrix algebra is just addition and multiplication wrapped up in funny symbols.
 All we need to do is implement matrix multiplication using CUDAAAAGH and we'll be very, very golden.
 And if our next legislative priority (SB-80085) passes, matrix algebra will soon be on the year eight curriculum too.
 It's curriculum optimisation all over again.

 ```python
 def matmul(m1: CUDAAAAGHMatrix, m2: CUDAAAAGHMatrix) -> CUDAAAAGHMatrix: